ffizer/ffizer/README.md

 EOF

 # add a template file that will be "rendered" by the handlebars engine
-# - the file should have the .ffizer.hbs extention,
+# - the file should have the .ffizer.hbs extension,
-# - the extention .ffizer.hbs is removed from the generated filename
+# - the extension .ffizer.hbs is removed from the generated filename
 # - [Handlebars templating language](https://handlebarsjs.com/)
 cat > file1.txt.ffizer.hbs <<EOF
 I'm file1.txt of {{ project }}.